vgandhi13/vgandhi13/README.md

 # Hi there, I'm Varun! 👋

-I am a computer science student at the University of Massachusetts Amherst.
-I am also minoring in Business.
+I am a computer science student at the University of Massachusetts Amherst also minoring in Business and Math.
+Previous semester, I worked in a scrum team of 9 people and built a full stack employee time tracking web app from scratch using the MERN stack.
+This summer I am working at Adani as a cloud development intern and preparing for the AWS Certified cloud practitioner certification.
+Additionally, I am also working on my personal website and making a couple of personal projects.
+In my free time I discover the XV6 operating system and create my own system calls.

 ## 🧑‍💻 Technologies and Tools